 But the question still remains.
 Is it possible that God could have created a planet that contains plants, animals and even sentient creatures similar to human beings?
 While the Bible is silent on this, I would negate the possibility of intelligent life on other planets.

 Mark Twain wrote a science fiction story, “Captain Stormfield’s Visit to Heaven,” about the idea of a heaven where thousands of aliens from every inhabited planet in the universe arrive at a heaven that was so populated that it is the size of many planets.
-In the story, Captain Stormfield is amazed to find out that Christ has appeared on every planet in the universe to life an exemplary life and die for that planet’s sins.
+In the story, Captain Stormfield is amazed to find out that Christ has appeared on every planet in the universe to live an exemplary life and die for that planet’s sins.
 He is told, “The worlds He has saved are like to the gates of heaven in number – none can count them.”
 Twain was satirizing the Christian view of heaven in the face of the emerging evolutionary science.
-However, it is just as likely that a Christian view could be used to expose the impossibility of intelligent life besides ours in the univers.
+However, it is just as likely that a Christian view could be used to expose the impossibility of intelligent life besides ours in the universe.

 This doesn’t negate, however, the possibility of worlds that have plant and animal life.
 It is possible that God could have created these planets on the fourth day of creation (Gen. 1:14-19).
 There may be worlds He created in the foreknowledge that a redeemed civilization would one day discover and colonize.
 Just as a millennial impulse drove the Age of Exploration in the 15th century, so a Golden Age of Christian knowledge may drive the exploration of new worlds and the settlement of new civilizations.